helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 ## Return Generated Keys

-After an insert or update, call `generatedKeys()`, select a mapper, and invoke a result terminal.
-With no calls to `addColumn`, Helidon requests the driver's default keys.
+After an insert or update, call `generatedKeys()`, select a mapper, and invoke the terminal method that matches the expected number of generated key rows.
+If you do not call `addColumn`, Helidon requests the driver's default keys.
 Use `addColumn` to request keys by column name when the driver supports it:

 ```java
 long id = jdbcClient.create("INSERT INTO CONTACT (NAME) VALUES (?)")